eduardz1/ensimag-nificent-thesis/src/lib.typ

   }
   outline(title: "Table of Contents")

-  if list-of-figures {
+  if list-of-tables {
     pagebreak(weak: true, to: "odd")
-    outline(target: figure.where(kind: "table"), title: "List of Tables") }
+    outline(target: figure.where(kind: table), title: "List of Tables") }

   if list-of-figures {
     pagebreak(weak: true, to: "odd")
-    outline(target: figure.where(kind: "image"), title: "List of Figures") }
+    outline(target: figure.where(kind: image), title: "List of Figures") }

   if list-of-listings {
     pagebreak(weak: true, to: "odd")
-    outline(target: figure.where(kind: "raw"), title: "List of Listings") }
+    outline(target: figure.where(kind: raw), title: "List of Listings") }

   show: codly-init.with()